Section I. Organizational

 2.3 Participants 15 years of age and under will be under the direct supervision of a parent or guardian.

-2.4 Participants 16 to 18 years of age may participate as individuals under the direct supervision of designated adult MHS member and must have a written permission slip on file signed by a parent or guardian.
+2.4 Participants 16 to 18 years of age may participate as individuals under the direct supervision of designated adult MHS member and must have a written permission slip on file signed by their parent or legal guardian.

 3.0 Animal Handling and Personal contact at MHS Hands-On Events

-3.2 No sick or injured animals, animals in shed or animals with parasites should be brought to a Hands-On event.
-The event coordinator has the right to remove any animal that exhibits any of these traits.
-Animals under one year of age should not be in contact with the public.
+3.2 No animals that have been in the owners’ possession for less than 30 days; sick or injured animals; animals in shed; recently fed; or animals with parasites will be used at a Hands-On Event.
+The Event coordinator has the right to remove any animal that exhibits any of these traits.
+Animals under one year of age or found to be in shed should not be in contact with the public.

-3.3 Any animal known to secrete toxic skin substances must be displayed such manner that the public does not come in contact with it.
+3.3 Any animal known to secrete toxic skin substances must be displayed in such a manner that the public does not come in contact with it.

 3.4 Public safety is of utmost importance.
-Animals used at events where public contact is involved must be under full control at all times.
+Animals used at events where public contact is involved must be under full control at all times, wherein the animal’s movements are restricted by an enclosed space or handler.
 Animals exhibiting aggressive behavior shall not come in contact with the public.

 3.5 Participants will never allow the public to touch or come into contact with the head of a display animal(s).